-Specify where the printer is located e.g. Office, 4th Floor.
+Specify where the MFP is located e.g. Office, 4th Floor.

-Print Start Page Yes/No [Yes]
+Print Start Page

 Specify whether the Fiery should print a start page every time it restarts.
 The start page displays information about the Fiery, including the server name, current date and time, amount of memory installed in the Fiery, network protocols enabled, and connections published.